brimdata/zed/zng/docs/spec.md

 string("this is a semicolon: ;")
 ```
 Note that the tag integers occupy their own numeric space indepedent of
-any underlying BZNG type IDs.
+any underlying ZNG type IDs.

 The semicolon terminator is important.
 Consider this ZNG depicting
 sets of strings: